gvwilson/sensibleadventures/cloudherd/new.md

 to sing a nursery rhyme.
 When that happened, the villagers knew it was time to tie their shutters closed and get the yaks into their pens, because the rain was going to come down in sheets instead of drops.
-Storm shutters that had been taken down at winter's end were put back in place.
+Shutters that had been taken down at winter's end were put back in place.
 Children chased protesting chickens back into coops or hauled the morning's laundry off clotheslines to be re-hung in the sauna.

+The worst, though, was when the pack of lightnings that haunted the highest peaks chased their prey all the way the valley.
+Noxy had only ever seen one such storm when she was little, but she could still remember the sizzling crack of the lightnings calling to one another, the smell of burnt air as they snapped and harried the hapless cloud they were driving onward, and the way her mother had held her close, whispering, "It's all right, it's all right, we're safe," into her hair as if to convince herself it was true.

 Amid the preparations, Indy sent Noxy to the trading hall to invite the commander, Sergeant Dorbu, and Kulbinder to dinner.